M.S. Concentrations

 Devices and Nanofab (DN)

-Students learn fundamentals of device physics and engineering techniques to implement electronic, photonic, electromagnetic, and microelectromechanical (MEMS) devices using advanced nanofabrication techniques for data storage, computation, communications, sensing, ranging and biomedical applications.
-Students are exposed to multi-disciplinary approaches to developing systems that leverage fundamental notions from a wide variety of fields.
+Students learn the fundamentals of device physics and engineering techniques to implement electronic, photonic, electromagnetic, and microelectromechanical (MEMS) devices using advanced nanofabrication techniques for data storage, computation, communications, sensing, ranging, and biomedical applications.
+Students are exposed to multidisciplinary approaches to system development, which leverage fundamental notions from a wide variety of fields.

 Course Menu